Botanical Name: Senecio rowleyanus

+How big does it get?
 Its trailing stems can reach 2-3 ft (60-90 cm).
 If long stems become straggly, you can cut them off.
 Poke healthy stem tip cuttings back into the soil to create a full, lush plant.
-(See propagation tips below.)
+(See "Propagation" tips below.)

 Origin: Southwest Africa

 Water: Keep your String of Pearls plant lightly moist during the growing season (spring through fall).
 Cut back on water in winter, watering just enough to prevent the soil from drying out.
 Beads that look flat are a sign that the soil is too dry.
 Give it a good drink, but take care not to overwater.
 This succulent will not tolerate soggy soil.